szolotykh/kinisi-motor-controller-firmware/commands.md

 - is_reversed_0 (bool): Determins if motor 0 is reversed.
 - is_reversed_1 (bool): Determins if motor 1 is reversed.
 - is_reversed_2 (bool): Determins if motor 2 is reversed.
-- wheels_diameter (uint16_t): Diameter of the robot wheels in millimeters.
+- wheels_diameter (double): Diameter of the robot wheels in millimeters.
-- robot_radius (uint16_t): Distance berween the center of the robot and the center of the wheels in millimeters.
+- robot_radius (double): Distance berween the center of the robot and the center of the wheels in millimeters.

 ### SET_PLATFORM_VELOCITY (0x40)
 Description: This command sets the velocity for the platform in PWM.